The Voices of Morebath: Contents

 The Voices of Morebath: Reformation and Rebellion in an English Village, written by Duffy and published by Yale University Press in 2001, includes 16 pages of front matter and 232 pages of body matter.
 It has been printed in both a cloth hardcover edition and a paperback edition, the latter released in 2003.
 The dust jacket has a detail from the painting Netherlandish Proverbs (1559) by Pieter Bruegel the Elder.
-Bruegel's painting – alongside colour plates, woodcuts, and illustrated endpapers included in the book – was described by reviewer Katherine L. French as "invok[ing] a sense of community and nostalgia for 'bygone' England".
+Bruegel's painting – alongside colour plates, woodcuts, and illustrated endpapers included in the book – was described by the reviewer Katherine L. French as "invok[ing] a sense of community and nostalgia for 'bygone' England".

 Duffy intended The Voices of Morebath to serve as a "pendant" (paired work) for his earlier The Stripping of the Altars.
 Trychay's parish accounts, which span his tenure as Morebath's vicar from 1520 to 1574, are used extensively.
 Duffy holds that these "uniquely expansive and garrulous" parish accounts were read aloud to the congregation.
 The second printing, released several weeks after the first, contains details of Trychay's vicarage from an early 17th-century survey Duffy rediscovered too late for inclusion in the first printing.
 A fourth printing includes additional material drawn from ecclesiastical court records to detail a labourer's 1557 sword attack on Trychay.

 The book details the Devon village of Morebath, its parish, and the priest Christopher Trychay as they reluctantly accepted English Protestantism despite their Catholic sympathies.
 The Voices of Morebath comprises seven chapters.
 The first chapter identifies the parish, the parish's congregants, and its place within the medieval village.
 The second chapter addresses Trychay's accounts and introduces the benefits and drawbacks of churchwardens' accounts.
 (Note: Patrick Collinson said that considering Trychay's records to be churchwardens' accounts "would be misleading, if conventional", as Trychay audited and recorded them for not only the wardens but also other elements of the parish.)
 Chapter three is devoted to how the accounts depict the parish's disputes and their resolutions.
 Chapter four traces the financial support for the parish and the parish's expenditures to identify the religious experience of Morebath.
 The fifth and sixth chapters address Morebath during the Reformation and include details on Morebath's parish subsidizing five men to join the 1549 Prayer Book Rebellion.
 Chapter seven depicts the resurgence of pre-Reformation community and devotions under Mary I followed by Elizabeth I's accession and the ultimate conformity of the parish.